lucidrains/DALLE2-pytorch/README.md

 - [x] just take care of the training for the decoder in a wrapper class, as each unet in the cascade will need its own optimizer
 - [x] bring in tools to train vqgan-vae
 - [x] add convnext backbone for vqgan-vae (in addition to vit [vit-vqgan] + resnet)
+- [x] make sure DDPMs can be run with traditional resnet blocks (but leave convnext as an option for experimentation)
+- [x] make sure for the latter unets in the cascade, one can train on crops for learning super resolution (constrain the unet to be only convolutions in that case, or allow conv-like attention with rel pos bias)
 - [ ] become an expert with unets, cleanup unet code, make it fully configurable, port all learnings over to https://github.com/lucidrains/x-unet (test out unet² in ddpm repo)
 - [ ] copy the cascading ddpm code to a separate repo (perhaps https://github.com/lucidrains/denoising-diffusion-pytorch) as the main contribution of dalle2 really is just the prior network
 - [ ] transcribe code to Jax, which lowers the activation energy for distributed training, given access to TPUs